pyta-uoft/website/index.md

 ### Too many statements (R0915) {#R0915}

 The function or method has too many statements.
-You should split it into smaller functions/methods.
+We should split it into smaller functions/methods.

 **Note**: